ehorrent/With.Extensions/README.md

       updated.Item3 == initial.Item3);
 ```
 ### How does it work ?
 For a given immutable class, the extension search for actual values to use as parameters in the constructor (by using parameter's name).
 All is based on naming conventions : **parameter name must match the name of a field/property** (case is ignored).

-For example, the class below won't work with the extension, because there's not matching fields/properties for _firstField and secondField_ parameters :
+For example, the class below won't work with the extension, because there's no matching fields/properties for _firstField and secondField_ parameters :
 ```C#
     public class Immutable
     {